FeBD8/HypermediaProject-Monstars/README.md

 - About
 - Contact

 In addition, a small experimental chatbot has been added for navigating between pages.
+The application integrates the Server Side Rendering feature.

 The Design documentation is available here: [Design_Report.pdf](https://github.com/lucacolombo97/Hypermedia-Monstars/files/7449184/Design_Report.pdf)
 The Chatbot Design documentation is available here: [Chatbot.pdf](https://github.com/lucacolombo97/Hypermedia-Monstars/files/7449186/Chatbot.pdf)